Formation-flying interferometry in geocentric orbits: Results and discussion

 and $\theta_s$ is the argument of latitude of the Sun, changing by $2\pi$ over one year.
 By defining the azimuth angle ($\psi$) and elevation angle ($\gamma$) with respect to the Sun vector as $\psi={\rm arctan2}{(s_{ty}, s_{tx})}$ and $\gamma=\sin^{-1}{(s_{tz})}$, respectively (see Fig. \ref{fig3}), a pair of ($\psi$, $\gamma$) follows the locus similar to a ``figure of eight'' per orbit revolution of satellites passing the cross-point $(\psi,\, \gamma)=(Q+\pi/2,\,0)$ twice, as shown in Fig. \ref{fig4}.
 In addition, angle $Q$ drifts by $2\pi$ annually.
 Because the angle between the Sun vector and laser direction approaches zero when $(\psi,\,\gamma)\xrightarrow{}(0,\,0)$ or $(\pi/3,\,0)$ (see Fig. \ref{fig3}), each of the two laser axes in a single satellite is subject to interference by sunlight only once per year.
 Hence, excellent observability is expected.
 Furthermore, as the selected orbital plane approximately corresponds to the classical Laplace plane, long-term stability of the orbital orientation is expected, and this stability will maintain excellent observability.

 To comprehensively understand the nature of geocentric orbit regions, the control acceleration magnitudes were computed over a wider range of spacecraft separations than the assumed value for B-DECIGO.
-Figure \ref{fig5} left shows a contour map of the control acceleration magnitudes with respect to separation and altitude.
-Figure \ref{fig5} right shows the control acceleration magnitudes for each perturbing source at the desired separation ($100/\sqrt{3}$ km) for B-DECIGO with respect to the semi-major axis.
+The left panel of Fig. \ref{fig5} shows a contour map of the control acceleration magnitudes with respect to separation and altitude.
+The right panel shows the control acceleration magnitudes for each perturbing source at the desired separation ($100/\sqrt{3}$ km) for B-DECIGO with respect to the semimajor axis.

-The first feature is shown in Fig. \ref{fig5} left, indicating that the smaller control acceleration magnitudes appeared in the shorter-separation/higher-altitude region.
+The first feature is shown in Fig. \ref{fig5} left, indicating that the smaller control acceleration magnitudes appeared in the shorter-separation and higher-altitude region.
 Therefore, a small-disturbance region of less than $10^{-7}$ $\rm m\,s^{-2}$ was identified in high Earth orbit.
 The second feature is observed at the borderlines in Fig. \ref{fig5} left to attain more propellant-efficient control.
 In particular, the control approach to the secular drift of the eccentricity vector owing to lunar gravity switched from the mitigation of the absolute perturbing acceleration (in Fig. \ref{fig1} (a) with a factor of $a^2$) at an altitude lower than 51,000 km to that of the relative perturbing acceleration (in Fig. \ref{fig1} (c) with a factor of $a^{-1/2}rt$).
-Consequently, the total control acceleration magnitudes were maintained as low for $10^{5}$ km along the semi-major axis, as shown in Fig. \ref{fig5} right.
+Consequently, the total control acceleration magnitudes were maintained as low for $10^{5}$ km along the semimajor axis, as shown in Fig. \ref{fig5} right.